semaphoreP/codeastro/Day2/Debugging.md

 ![What you should see when you open up the debug tab](imgs/debug_new.png "You should see something like this.")

+When you click it, a new .json file should be created.
+There should be a buttom in the bottom right of the text editor window that says "Add configuration...".
 When you click it, a dropdown link should appear to ask you what kind of debugging you would like to do, and select "Python File":

 ![Selecting debug mode](imgs/debug_selection.png "Select Python File")